-As a key component of planning reform in Western Australia, Development Assessment Panels (DAPs) are intended to enhance planning expertise in decision making by improving the balance between technical advice and local knowledge.
+Development Assessment Panels (DAPs) have operated in Western Australia since 2011 and are intended to enhance planning expertise in decision making by improving the balance between technical advice and local knowledge.

-The role of DAP members is to determine development applications within a certain type and value threshold through consistent, accountable, and professional decision-making.
+The role of panels are to determine development applications of a certain type and value threshold through consistent, accountable, and professional decision-making.

 There are two different types of DAPs:

-JDAPs are established to service two or more local governments.
-There are 8 JDAPs in Western Australia.
+JDAPs service two or more local governments.
+There are currently four JDAPs in Western Australia.

 Administration of Development Assessment Panels